ammein/custom-code-editor-a3/README.md

 ```

 ### Disable Cleaning Build Files for Custom-Code-Editor-A3
-If you wish to disable all cleaning release modules for custom-code-editor-a3, simply set `clean` to `false` inside `extensionOptions` called `aceBuildsFileLoader` like below example:
+If you wish to disable all cleaning build modules for custom-code-editor-a3, simply set `clean` to `false` inside `extensionOptions` called `aceBuildsFileLoader` like below example:
 ```javascript
 // In modules/custom-code-editor-a3/index.js
 module.exports = {